WingedDash/DashBlox/ReadMe.md

 DashBlox is currently available on **Chrome** and **Microsoft Edge**.

-DashBlox is not avalible on any other broweser, please do not install extensions claiming to be DashBlox that aren't located here:
+DashBlox is not available on any other browser, please do not install extensions claiming to be DashBlox that aren't located here:

 * Chrome
     * [DashBlox on the Chrome Web Store](https://chrome.google.com/webstore/detail/dashblox/ogffnhpicoghhpcbememhijlbdejchjb)